Sydney-Informatics-Hub/AgReFed-ML/README.md

 </figure>

-#### How to run the change model example

-Download github repo and run the following notebook: `model_soilchange_OC.ipynb` This notebook includes the three workflows for feature importance, model selection, and change mapping.
-The corresponding settings files for these three processes are `settings_featureimportance_OC.yaml`, `settings_featureimportance_OC.yaml` `settings_soilmod_changepredict_OC.yaml`, respectively.

 ### C) Spatial-Temporal Model

 This workflow generates soil moisture prediction maps (for top-soil layer) and their uncertainty for multiple time intervals.
-Model training data is based on daily and weekly averaged data from soil moisture probes and multiple spatial-temporal dependent covariates for 2020-2022 from sample sites in L'lara.
+Model training data is based on daily and weekly averaged data from soil moisture probes and multiple spatial-temporal dependent covariates for 2020-2022 from sample sites.
-Soil moisture data is provided by the University of Sydney and multiple spatial-temporal covariates are extracted with the AgReFed Data Harvester software.

 <figure>
     <img src="figures/prediction_st.jpg" alt="Spatial Temporal Prediction">
     <figcaption>Spatial-temporal predictions and uncertainty for Organic Carbon at different dates.<figcaption>
 </figure>

-#### How to run the spatial-temporal example
-The workflows for this scenario are demonstrated in the following notebooks:

-- Feature selection: `feature_selection_moisture.ipynb` (this notebook includes functions for generating settings file)
-- Model testing: `testmodels_st_moisture.ipynb`, configure settings in `settings_soilmod_xval_moisture_20xx.yaml`
-- Prediction notebooks: `prediction_st_moisture.ipynb` + `settings_soilmod_moisture_predict_20xx.yaml` (GPR plus Random Forest), `prediction_st_blr-gp_moisture.ipynb` + `settings_soilmod_moisture_predict_blr-gp_20xx.yaml` (GPR plus Bayesian Linear Regression)

 ## Contributions
 We are happy for any contribution to this project, whether feedbacks and bug reports via github Issues, adding use-case examples via notebook contributions, to improving source-code and adding new data examles.